ensketch/xstd/README.md

 All notable changes to this project will be documented in [`CHANGELOG.md`](CHANGELOG.md).

-The format is based on [Keep a Changelog][keep-a-changelog] and [Common Changelog][common-changelog], and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+The format is based on [Keep a Changelog][keep-a-changelog] and [Common Changelog][common-changelog], and this project adheres to [Semantic Versioning][semantic-versioning].

 ## Contributing

-`xstd` is an open-source project, and we highly appreciate and value contributions from individuals like you.
+`xstd` is open-source, and we appreciate your contributions.

-- If you encounter any bugs or issues, we kindly request that you use our [GitHub issue tracking page][project-issues] to report them.
+Please use our [GitHub issue tracking page][project-issues] to report bugs, request new features, ask questions, and suggest other improvements.
-- If you have innovative ideas or feel that certain capabilities are missing, please don't hesitate to request a new feature.
-- Should you discover gaps in the documentation, we encourage you to ask a question or propose enhancements.
-- If you aspire to participate in development, consider forking the repository and submitting a pull request with your proposed changes.

-Prior to submitting a pull request or contributing, please consult our [contribution guidelines][ensketch-contributing] and [code of conduct][ensketch-code-of-conduct] for comprehensive information.
+If you want to contribute, consult our [contribution guidelines][ensketch-contributing].
+Also, please reference an open issue when submitting a pull request.

 ## Code of Conduct